DylanIntec/DylanIntec.github.io/_posts/2020-09-03-AR-for-consulting.md

 With the current travel limitations due to covid and budget constraints, it may be difficult for graduates to get valuable on-site experience.
 An alternative to this could be a creating an AR portal
 ### 6. Hot Desking

 Using object detection, the global coordinates in the VR space can be locked to a fixed object in space.
-This allows tags or infomation to be connected to desks.
+This allows tags or information to be connected to desks.
 The tags can be connected to a database and allow for dynamic updating of the office layout.
 Photo of bubbles above desks

 ![alt text](images/hotdesks.jpg)

-### 7. Orentation
+### 7. Orientation

 Some office layout can be very complex and maps can be confusing.
 VR could provide easy directions to any meeting rooms, toilets or the kitchen.